blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** organization receiving Data rights request (no Privateform account)

-**I want to** know the request I received has been sent by Privateform and understand what service Privateform offers
+**I want to** know the request I received has been sent by blindnet Data rights request capture service and be informed about Privateform

-**because** I might be interesting in the service
+**because** I might be interested in the service Privateform offers

 ### US-07-2-02